-DO GOOD X is an 8-week accelerator designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
-What do we mean when we say “do good?”
-For us, doing good means that these entrepreneurs want to make a positive impact on people, their communities, and the environment.
-We provide underrepresented social entrepreneurs with a community of peers and mentors, an interactive process to clarify the focus and purpose of their business and resources they otherwise might not have access to in order to be successful in their efforts.
+DO GOOD X is a 10-week accelerator designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
+For us, “doing good” means that these businesses make a positive impact on people, their communities, and the environment.
+We provide underrepresented social entrepreneurs with a community of peers and mentors, an interactive process to clarify the purpose of their business and resources they otherwise might not have access to in order to be successful in their efforts.

 The X reflects the intersection where faith that drives an individual’s passion to do good connects with the positive social impact they want to have on people and communities through an entrepreneurial venture.

 The X also represents the mark you will make on the world by doing good.
 What’s your X?

 There are three ways you can get involved with DO GOOD X:

 - Have a concrete business idea and in the early stages of launching your business?
 Committed to principles of your faith that guide your desire to make a social impact through your venture?
 Want a community of support and resources to help you along the way?
 Apply to participate in the DO GOOD X Startup Accelerator.
 Click here to read more information.

 - Are you an established entrepreneur who wants to invest your time, expertise, and guidance to support early-stage entrepreneurs?
 Inspired by your faith to make a positive impact on people and communities?
 Apply to join the DO GOOD X community of mentors.
 Click here for more details.